EKM Reviews - eCommerce Website Builder Overview

 Besides which for those working on small margins an extra £12,000 in fixed monthly costs over 12 months could mean the difference between staying in business or packing up shop.

 If you are in no danger of breaching the 150k sales limit then at £49.99 EKM is excellent value for money.
-At £149.99 per month, it begins to lose some of its appeal.
-Unless of course, you have margins that can support it easily.
+At £194.99 per month, it begins to lose some of its appeal.
+Unless of course, you have margins that can support it easily in which case it becomes value for money.

 One hidden benefit of moving on to the higher tier price plan is that you'll also move to a Virtual Private Server which runs your dedicated web service and will speed up your site.

 EKM has evolved from its early beginnings into a fully rounded eCommerce solution that is easy to set up and will have you up and running in 24 hours.
 Just like it says on the tin.
-There are enough customisation options so that you can make something that looks the part and with integration options for all the main UK payment gateways this is the ideal choice for new eCommerce startups turning over a respectable £10k per month.
+There are enough customisation options so that you can make something that looks the part and with integration options for all the leading UK payment gateways this is the ideal choice for new eCommerce startups.